TN-Holdings-LLC/psf-zero/README.md

 per-arm equivalence checking, and output quality recorded alongside every timing — the five defects it fixes are catalogued in this project's `benchmark-methodology-v3.md` note).
-Running it at 10 seeds per point on **this project's faster machine** (a personally-administered PC, not the slower workplace machine used for section 5's 2026-09-09 confirmation below) gives materially lower ratios than either section 4's tables above or the same script's own run in a Linux cloud sandbox:
+Running it at 10 seeds per point on **this project's faster machine** (the faster of the project's two machines, not the slower one used for section 5's 2026-09-09 confirmation below) gives materially lower ratios than either section 4's tables above or the same script's own run in a Linux cloud sandbox: